TONGA: Kafaola - The Kingdom of Tonga Cultural Group

 “...it is weeks like these in Tonga that remind us of the importance of recording and preserving each nation’s proud journey through history as best as we can.”

 Moving into the modern era, the first time we hear a lute-like instrument that sounds rather like a ukelele is on Upe O Mele Siu'ilikutapu.
-Tracks like this Hiva Tau'olunga O Tiofilusi and Hiva Tau'olunga O Tepuiti Mailefihi remind us more of contemporary Polynesian music one might expect to hear at every day events unlike the traditional songs that would be played at set piece events such as a royal wedding or funeral.
+Tracks like this Hiva Tau'olunga O Tiofilusi and Hiva Tau'olunga O Tepuiti Mailefihi remind us more of contemporary Polynesian music one might expect to hear at every day events, unlike the traditional songs that would be played at set piece events such as a royal wedding or funeral.
 Mako is a great party song that one can imagine dancing and sipping on kava to whilst the closer Kingdom of Tonga - Tonga E is sung in English and sounds like its lyrics were written by their tourist board.
-Though the album obviously feels like it overruns and is really quite long, it is weeks like these in Tonga that remind us of the importance of recording and preserving each nation’s proud journey through history as best as we can.
+Though the album obviously feels like it overruns and is really quite long, it is weeks like these in Tonga that remind us of the importance of recording and preserving each nation’s proud journey through history as best as we can, as we never know what the future might have in store.